Home Tutorials Training Consulting Books Company Contact us

 Plug-in defines extension point

-The plug-in defines a contract (API) with the definition of an extension point.
-This allows other plug-ins to add contributions (extensions) to the extension point.
-The plug-in which defines the extension point is also responsible for evaluating the extensions.
-Therefore, it typically contains the necessary code to do that.
+The plug-in defines a contract (API) by declaring an extension point that allows other plug-ins to add contributions (extensions).
+The plug-in that defines the extension point is responsible for evaluating the extensions.
+Therefore, it typically contains the necessary code to evaluate them.

 3. Creating an extension point

-A plug-in which declares an extension point must declare the extension point in its plugin.xml file.
+A plug-in that declares an extension point must declare it in its plugin.xml file.
 You use the Extension Points tab for the definition.

 Extension points are described via an XML schema file which is referred to in the plugin.xml file.
 This XML schema file defines the details and the contract of the extension point.
 The following code demonstrates the link to the schema file in the plugin.xml file.